Today we have a sponsored post by FarmTogether, the leading farmland investing platform.

 Most elements of the global economy were halted for a year.
 To get the economy back on track, central banks around the world have lowered interest rates.
 Governments have also launched unprecedented stimulus measures.

 In the US, we have had several stimulus bills.
 And we are still not done.
 The upcoming infrastructure bill will pump even more additional money into the economy.
+No matter how you vote, politicians across the world are pushing for Modern Monetary Theory and printing of more money going forward.

 Although the pandemic is far from over the world, people are gaining the confidence to make non-essential purchases and do so in significant numbers.
 Additional spending will likely drive up the price of household goods.
 Stock markets are rightly worried about inflation because rising inflation makes consumers more budget-conscious than they are now.
 The US is a consumer-driven economy.
 If the consumer reduces spending, stocks might sink lower.